wyysf-98/CraftsMan/tutorial.md

 ### Advanced Options (2D)

 #### Backgroud Choice

-For the CRM, it is reconmand to use the gray background color and we set the background color mannually.
-For the rest MV models, the white background is ok for most situation.
+`Alpha as Mask`: use the alpha channel of the image as the mask.
+`Auto Remove Background`: use different methods to automatically remove the background.
+`Original Image`: use the original image.

 #### Backgroud Remove Type
 We provide two ways [rembg](https://github.com/danielgatis/rembg) and [sam](https://github.com/facebookresearch/segment-anything) to remove the background color.
 SAM may require more time for processing but provides a higher accuracy in foreground segmentation.
 If you encounter issues with obtaining the correct foreground using the default rembg, we recommend trying SAM.